Inheritance Law

 - Since each country has its own will forms, the form used matters (handwritten, notary, judicial, etc.).

-2. Deceased's Capacity
+2. The Deceased's Capacity

 3. Absence of Conflict with Public Order